SpartaHack/MHacks-IV-iOS/README.md

-MHacks-iOS
+SpartaHack-iOS
 ===========

-Official iOS App for MHacks IV, forked from HSHacks
+Official iOS App for SpartaHack, forked from MHacks-IV forked from HShacks

 To build this, you'll need to make a file in .../MHacks-iOS/MHacks called appKeys.plist with the following fields: